aiven/devportal/docs/products/postgresql/reference/pg-metrics.rst

-PostgreSQL Metrics Exposed in Grafana
+PostgreSQL metrics exposed in Grafana
 =====================================

 The metrics/dashboard integration in the Aiven console enables you to push PostgreSQL metrics to an external endpoint like DataDog or to create an integration and a prebuilt dashboard in Aiven for Grafana.
 For more information on enabling the integration, see :doc:`../howto/report-metrics-grafana`.
 This article describes the default dashboard created in Grafana for any PostgreSQL instance.

-General Info about Default Dashboards
+General info about default dashboards
 -------------------------------------

 A few key points about the default dashboards pre-created by Aiven in Grafana: